Dwight Smith (baseball)

 John Dwight Smith Sr. (November 8, 1963 – July 22, 2022) was an American outfielder in Major League Baseball who played for four teams from 1989 to 1996, primarily the Chicago Cubs.

 As a rookie with the Cubs, he batted .324 with 52 runs batted in (RBI) as the team captured a division title, and he was runner-up behind teammate Jerome Walton in voting for the National League (NL) Rookie of the Year Award.
 He was increasingly used as a pinch hitter in his five seasons with the team.
 After a season split between two American League (AL) clubs, he played two final seasons with the Atlanta Braves, helping them win the 1995 World Series title.
-His son, Dwight Smith Jr., also became a major league outfielder.
+His son, Dwight Smith Jr., is a former major league outfielder who most recently played in the Atlantic League of Professional Baseball.

 Early life and amateur career

 Smith was born in Tallahassee, Florida.
 He was the youngest of four children.
 His father died when he was seven years old.

 Smith attended Wade Hampton High School in Varnville, South Carolina, and played for the school's baseball and football teams.
 He enrolled at Spartanburg Methodist College in 1983.
 Playing college baseball for Spartanburg, Smith competed in the Junior College World Series.